 You should check whether your vehicle is compliant using the government’s vehicle checker.
 If your vehicle is compliant, you don’t need to do anything.

-If your vehicle is not compliant, you will be charged to enter the zone after the 1 June.
+If your vehicle is not compliant, you will be charged to enter the zone after 14 June.
 If you live or work in the Clean Air Zone, you may be eligible for an exemption.

 How do I pay the Birmingham Clean Air Zone charge?

-There are several ways you will be able to pay the Clean Air Zone charge including online and by phone with the JAQU (Joint Air Quality Unit) National Helpdesk (tel: 0300 029 8888).
+There are several ways to pay the Clean Air Zone charge including online on the government website and by phone with the Joint Air Quality Unit (JAQU) National Helpdesk (tel: 0300 029 8888).